karma-runner/karma/docs/config/03-browsers.md

-Capturing browsers on your own can be a tedious and time-consuming task.However, Karma can automate this for you.
+Capturing browsers on your own can be a tedious and time-consuming task.
+However, Karma can automate this for you.
 Simply add the browsers you would like to capture into the [configuration file].

 ```javascript
 browsers: ['Chrome']